digma-ai/digma/README.md

 For the full list, you can check out our [website blog](https://digma.ai/blog/)

+If you're interested in the specific capabilities, product features, and technical specifications - check out our [docs](https://docs.digma.ai/)!

 ## FAQ

 * **Is this going to instrument my code and change it in creepy ways in production?** Absolutely not!
 We rely on the OpenTelemetry vanilla instrumentation with a few added attributes of our own.
 We leave your code untouched.